IvanFan/skilltree/system-design/what-happens-when-you-visit-googlecom-in-your-browser.md

 filter the request flow

-push into first level queue
+push into first level queue \(multiple machine\)

-from first level queue, push into second level queue with order
+from first level queue, push into second level queue with order \(only need one machine\)